nibcq.OCV

 - Raises:

-nidmm.errors.DriverError – If DMM-specific errors occur during measurement
+nidmm.errors.DriverError – If DMM-specific errors occur during measurement.

 Examples

->>> params = OCVTestParameters() >>> ocv = OCV(device, params) >>> results = ocv.run_with_switching() >>> for channel, voltage in results: ... print(f"Channel {channel}: {voltage} V")
+>>> params = OCVTestParameters() >>> ocv = OCV(device, params) >>> results = ocv.run_with_switching() >>> for channel, result in results: ... print(f"Channel {channel}: {result[2]} V - {result[0]} - {result[1]} seconds.")

 - Returns: